delph-in/pydelphin/docs/api/delphin.codecs.rst

 interpreted semantic representation.
-Both :func:`load` and :func:`loads` expect full documents (including headers and footers, such as `<mrs-list>` and `</mrs-list>` around a :mod:`~delphin.mrs.mrx` serialization) and return lists of semantic structure objects.
+Both :func:`load` and :func:`loads` expect full documents (including headers and footers, such as `<mrs-list>` and `</mrs-list>` around a :mod:`~delphin.codecs.mrx` serialization) and return lists of semantic structure objects.
 The :func:`decode` function expects single representations (without headers and footers) and returns a single semantic structure object.